 As natural light broke through the open-air walls of The Rinks at Irvine, a sea of 160 kids from around the United States knelt and listened to some of the greatest names in the history of box lacrosse.

 On Friday morning, the USBOXLA Nationals kicked off its marquee event with a two-hour academy clinic for Bantam, Midget and High School players.
-Before the stick work and stations, the players were introduced to USBOXLA Co-Founder and President Matt Brown, six-time NLL champion Colin Doyle, and longtime University of Denver head coach and lacrosse icon Bill Tierney.
+Before the stick work and stations, the players were introduced to USBOXLA Co-Founder Matt Brown, six-time NLL champion Colin Doyle, and longtime University of Denver head coach and lacrosse icon Bill Tierney.

 “We love doing these academies to kick off the Nationals,” said Brown.
 “First and foremost, it’s the one time during the course of the year where we have great coaches from the United States and Canada come together to teach these young American-born box players skills that they can take with them and use throughout the tournament.
 It was a great way to kick off this amazing weekend for our US Box Lacrosse Association.”